Psalm 8: Lord, our Lord, how majestic is your name in all the earth!

 Wow, it is true; this business of telling people about Jesus.
 We Christians are very good at digging wells, and building buildings, and helping the poor.
 All of that is what we should be doing, but if we do not openly and keenly link that to the story of salvation through Jesus Christ, then we end being one more humanitarian agency on the face of this earth, and not much else.

-I got to thinking about this whole idea of sharing the gospel of Jesus Christ, sharing about the need for Jesus as savior in our lives, and I got to thinking this is the only thing that nobody else in the world will do.
+I got to thinking about this whole idea of sharing the gospel of Jesus Christ, sharing about the need for Jesus as saviour in our lives, and I got to thinking this is the only thing that nobody else in the world will do.
 If we don’t do it, the message will not be heard in any kind of passion or clarity.

 I still have four minutes.
 I leave you with this, value people as God values them.
 Tell them they need Jesus in very passionate, in very bold, in very creative, but very clear ways.
 Don’t leave them leaving you with fuzzy or hazy thoughts about what it means to be a Christian.
 Then, do something that God invites us all to do.
 The old Puritan Divines years ago sat down in these islands and they wrote something called the Westminster Confession of Faith, and if any of you know that, you know the first question that is asked is, can you repeat it anybody with me?
 What is the chief end of man?